MohammadDAlil0/Task-Manager/README.md

 ### Notes

-- Changing The Environment: You can set NODE_ENV to be equal to developer or to be equal to production. developer environment will connect to a local database, while the production environmet will connect to an online database(your cluster in mongodb).
+- Changing The Environment: You can set NODE_ENV in your config.env file to be equal to developer or to be equal to production. developer environment will connect to a local database, while the production environmet will connect to an online database(your cluster in mongodb).